-Five fellowships are available within the themes of 'Inequality in Health' and 'Democracy and Digital Citizenship.'
-An AIAS-PIREAU and an AIAS-SHAPE fellowship are addressing societal challenges in a collaborative and interdisciplinary environment.
+Five fellowships are available within the themes of ‘Labour Market Transformations and Inequality' and 'Democracy and Digital Citizenship.'
+An AIAS-PIREAU and an AIAS-SHAPE fellowship address societal challenges in a collaborative and interdisciplinary environment.

-AIAS is pleased to announce two new types of theme-based fellowships in collaboration with and within the thematic scopes of two interdisciplinary research centres at Aarhus University: 'PIREAU - Platform for Inequality Research at Aarhus University' and 'SHAPE - Research Center for Shaping Digital Citizenship.'
+Following a successful first round of theme-based fellowships, AIAS is pleased to announce a second call for applications for the theme-based PIREAU and SHAPE fellowships in collaboration with and within the thematic scopes of two interdisciplinary research centres at Aarhus University: 'PIREAU - Platform for Inequality Research at Aarhus University' and 'SHAPE - Research Center for Shaping Digital Citizenship.'

 Collaboration across academic fields